tremor-rs/tremor-www/docs/reference/connectors/gpubsub_producer.md

             "topic": "projects/xxx/topics/test-topic-a", # required - the identifier of the topic "connect_timeout": std::time::nanos::from_seconds(1), # optional - connection timeout (nanoseconds) - defaults to 10s
             "request_timeout": std::time::nanos::from_seconds(10), # optional - timeout for each request (nanoseconds) - defaults to 1s
-            "endpoint":  "https://us-east1-pubsub.googleapis.com" # optional - the endpoint for the PubSub API, defaults to https://pubsub.googleapis.com
+            "url":  "https://us-east1-pubsub.googleapis.com" # optional - the endpoint for the PubSub API, defaults to https://pubsub.googleapis.com
         }
     end;